jamesonrader/AudioQR/README.md

 * Authorization — triggers can be used to verify check-in at an event, or to unlock content on your app.

-* Beacon alternative — anything accomplished by an iBeacon can be accomplished simply with a speaker emitting one of our triggers at regular intervals.
+* Beacon alternative — anything accomplished by an iBeacon can be accomplished simply with a speaker emitting an ultrasonic trigger at regular intervals.

 * Indoor location sensing — provide location services more accurate than GPS with just making use of the existing speaker infrastructure.